Friday, September 25, 2020

 Talisker, Taste of the Sea, Cocktail flight

-This was my submission for Round 2 of USBG World Class sponsored by Diageo.
-The concept was to put together a flight of three cocktails, one of which fully fleshed out as a recipe with precise measurements and all.
+This was my submission for Round 2 of USBG World Class, sponsored by Diageo.
+The concept was to assemble a flight of three cocktails, one fully fleshed out as a recipe with precise measurements.
 The other two cocktails could be submitted as loose concepts.
-There were a number of themes to pick from
+There were several themes to pick from

-The flight is to be presented as three cocktails served in rocks glasses inserted into a bed of crushed ice in a metal bowl, as though they were oysters or other seafood from the raw bar.
-3 Lemon wedge garnishes sit on the ice as well to allow the guest the option of additional citrus.
+The flight will be presented as three cocktails in rocks glasses inserted into a bed of crushed ice in a metal bowl, like oysters or other seafood from the raw bar.
+3 Lemon wedge garnishes also sit on the ice to allow the guest the option of additional citrus.
 It is meant to reflect a seafood tower/sampler platter presentation.
 There is no required order to sample the cocktails; in fact, sipping back and forth between all three is the recommendation.
-If pushed I would suggest the scallop cocktail as a first sip, followed by the kipper cocktail, and the oyster cocktail as the third.
-Bouncing back and forth between each is encouraged to allow a fun mix between smoke, oil, different acids, sweet, and spice.
+If pushed, I suggest the scallop cocktail as a first sip, followed by the kipper cocktail, and the oyster cocktail as the third.
+Bouncing back and forth between each is encouraged to allow a fun mix of smoke, oil, different acids, sweets, and spices.

 Talisker comes from the gorgeous windswept Isle of Skye.
-It is famous for its salinity balanced with medium smokiness (around 20ppm).
-I wanted to take that smoke and salt, which is common through so many fish dishes, and pair it a few personal favorites, smoked kippers, oysters, and scallops.
-Oysters and mignonette came to mind straight away as I've drunk Talisker from an oyster shell more times than I can count.
-Pimm’s was also invented in an oyster house so it was a natural fit.
-Smoked kipper is a classic breakfast from the UK and one of my favorite running jokes from the epic sitcom "Red Dwarf".
-In the 2015 Malt Whiskey Yearbook, Dominic Roskrow even describes the nose of the 10 Year as “Grilled oily fish in lemon oil”.
-I find that the Storm adds a bit more smoke, better reflecting the smoked fish.
-For the third, I felt like I needed a lighter, delicate cocktail to play with scallops.
+It is famous for its salinity balanced with medium smokiness (around 20 ppm).
+I wanted to take that smoke and salt, standard through so many fish dishes, and pair it with a few personal favorites: smoked kippers, oysters, and scallops.
+Oysters and mignonette immediately came to mind as I've drunk Talisker from an oyster shell more times than I can count.
+Pimm's was also invented in an oyster house, so it was a natural fit.
+Smoked Kipper is a classic breakfast from the UK and one of my favorite running jokes from the epic sitcom "Red Dwarf."
+In the 2015 Malt Whiskey Yearbook, Dominic Roskrow even describes the nose of the 10 Year as "Grilled oily fish in lemon oil."
+The Storm adds a bit more smoke, reflecting the smoked fish better.
+I needed a lighter, delicate cocktail to play with scallops for the third.
 A mild fortified wine and a bit of orange zest really highlight the soft citrus note of the Talisker 10 Year.
 I hope you enjoy it.

 No comments: